Zenoixnoize/GARFIELD-6.0/TERMS_OF_USAGE.md

 ## Entire Agreement

-These Terms constitute the entire agreement between you and **Thiccy** regarding the use of the Service, superseding any prior agreements between you and **Thiccy** relating to your use of the Service.
+These Terms constitute the entire agreement between you and **ZENOI** regarding the use of the Service, superseding any prior agreements between you and **ZENOI** relating to your use of the Service.

 ## Feedback